google/xls/docs_src/ir_semantics.md

 single `register_read` operation for writing and reading the register respectively.

-#### Instatiation
+#### Instantiation

 An instantiation is a block-scoped construct that represents a module instantiation at the Verilog level.
 The instantiated object can be another block, a FIFO (not yet supported), or a externally defined Verilog module (not yet supported).
 The instantiation is integrated into the instantiating block with `instantiation_input` and `instantiation_output` operations.
-There is a one-to-one mapping between the instantation input/output and the ports of the instantated objects.
+There is a one-to-one mapping between the instantiation input/output and the ports of the instantiated objects.

 ## Operations